oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 >* Fast production, sharing, and actionable consummation of security advisories
 >* Consistent end to end automation through collaborating and not competing "actors"
 >* Clear baseline across the communities per this specification
->* Additional per community cooperative extensions which may flow back into future updates of this specification
+>* Additional per-community cooperative extensions which may flow back into future updates of this specification

 ## 5.1 Conformance Targets